The Court of Protection’s role is to safeguard those who lack mental capacity.

 Deputyship Application for Property and Financial Affairs and Health and Welfare

-When you are appointed as someone’s Deputy, this role will involve making decisions about important financial matters and their health care.
+When appointed as someone’s Deputy, your role will involve making decisions about important financial matters and their health care.

 For example, this may include making decisions on daily practical tasks, such as paying bills or applying for benefits, as well as more complex decisions, such as where to invest a person’s savings, what should happen to any properties they own, the handling of their daily routines, healthcare, and medical treatments.

-It is less common for a Personal Welfare Deputy to be appointed, which means that the application process is often more complex compared to applications for Property and Financial Affair Deputyship.
+It is less common for a Personal Welfare Deputy to be appointed, which means that the application process is often more complex compared to applications for Property and Financial Affairs Deputyship.

 Application for a Statutory Will

 An application needs to be made to the Court of Protection which can be a complex process if you do not receive the right advice.
-Kingsfords have substantial experience in making applications for Statutory Wills and can help to ensure your loved one’s wishes, are reflected.
+Kingsfords’ Court of Protection lawyers have substantial experience in making applications for Statutory Wills and can help to ensure your loved one’s wishes are accurately reflected.

 Emergency Court of Protection Applications